Top 9 Consequences of Incomplete Medical Records in Healthcare (and How to Fix Them)

 incomplete medical records in healthcare

-What Counts as Incomplete Medical Records?
+What are Incomplete Medical Records

-Incomplete medical records refer to any missed patient documentation that lacks required clinical, administrative or compliance-related elements essential to support care delivery and billing.
+Incomplete medical records refer to any missed patient documentation that lacks required clinical, administrative, or compliance-related elements essential to support care delivery and billing.

 The following are the factors that cause missing medical records: